Microsoft/go/eng/doc/fips/README.md

 ### macOS FIPS mode (CommonCrypto/CryptoKit)

 CommonCrypo/CrytoKit is FIPS compliant by default.
-This means that regardless of which mode you set `GOFIPS` to, the cryptographic functions will always be FIPS-enabled.
+This means that regardless of which mode you set `GODEBUG=fips140` to, the cryptographic functions will always be FIPS-enabled.

 Prior to 1.24, CommonCrypto/CryptoKit is not used by Microsoft Go.